 We have, however, been preparing for a long time.
 In March 2018, SD 1003 launched from Hobart, Tasmania, on a course south toward Antarctica as part of Saildrone’s extreme testing program, which tests the USVs in extreme real-world conditions.
 SD 1003 soon encountered the conditions the Southern Ocean is famous for, sailing through a fast-moving low-pressure system that battered it with winds over 55 knots and steep waves.
 MetService New Zealand later reported the highest wave ever recorded in the Southern Ocean at the Campbell buoy, 23.4 meters (76.8 feet).
 SD 1003 survived the wave sustaining only minor damage and successfully sailed to port in New Zealand with all of its data intact.

-The two saildrones involved with the Antarctic circumnavigation will carry a payload of science sensors to collect a range of data including on carbon dioxide levels of the water, krill and seal populations, and weather.
+The three saildrones involved with the Antarctic circumnavigation will carry a payload of science sensors to collect a range of data including on carbon dioxide levels of the water, krill and seal populations, and weather.
 Saildrones are wind and solar-powered, but the two on the Antarctic mission will also be equipped with a hydrogenator to provide power for the sensors and navigational instruments as the darkness of winter settles over the region.

 “The preparation the Saildrone team has undertaken ahead of this mission is not insignificant, and we are reasonably confident of the capabilities of the technology,” said Saildrone founder Richard Jenkins.
 “But, the Southern Ocean is unforgiving and presents a lot of unknowns.
 We are thus treating this mission as a voyage of discovery.
 The lessons learned along the way will help pave the way to what we hope will be a new type of persistent observation capability in this region.”